 - Cerebral palsy.
 This is a general term for a group of disorders caused by damage to a child's brain during early development — before, during or shortly after birth — that affects the child's ability to coordinate body movements.

 - Multiple sclerosis (MS).
-MS is a chronic, potentially debilitating disease that affects your central nervous system, which comprises your brain and spinal cord.
+MS is a chronic, potentially debilitating disease that affects your central nervous system.

 - Paraneoplastic syndromes.
 These are rare, degenerative disorders triggered by your immune system's response to a cancerous tumor (neoplasm), most commonly from lung, ovarian, breast or lymphatic cancer.
 Ataxia may appear months or years before the cancer is diagnosed.

 - Toxic reaction.
-Ataxia is a potential side effect of certain medications, such as barbiturates, such as phenobarbital, and sedatives, such as benzodiazepines.
-Alcohol and drug intoxication; heavy metal poisoning — from lead or mercury, for example — and solvent poisoning — from paint thinner, for example — also can cause ataxia.
+Ataxia is a potential side effect of certain medications, especially barbiturates, such as phenobarbital, and sedatives, such as benzodiazepines.
+Alcohol and drug intoxication; heavy metal poisoning, such as from lead or mercury; and solvent poisoning, such as from paint thinner, also can cause ataxia.

-For some adults who develop sporadic ataxia, no specific acquired or genetic cause can be found.
-This is known as sporadic degenerative ataxia, which can take a number of forms, including multiple system atrophy (MSA), a progressive, degenerative disorder.
+For some adults who develop sporadic ataxia, no specific cause can be found.
+This is known as sporadic degenerative ataxia, which can take a number of forms, including multiple system atrophy, a progressive, degenerative disorder.

 Some types of ataxia and some conditions that cause ataxia are hereditary.
 If you have one of these conditions, you were born with a defect in a certain gene that makes abnormal proteins.
-The abnormal proteins hamper the ability of nerve cells, primarily in your cerebellum and spinal cord, to function properly and cause them to degenerate over time.
+The abnormal proteins hamper the function of nerve cells, primarily in your cerebellum and spinal cord, and cause them to degenerate.
 As the disease progresses, coordination problems worsen.